istio/istio.io/_docs/tasks/traffic-management/ingress.md

-You can use other features of the route rules such as redirects, rewrites, routing to multiple versions, regular expression based match in HTTP headers, websocket upgrades, timeouts, retries, etc. Please refer to the [routing rules]({{home}}/docs/reference/config/istio.routing.v1alpha1.html) for more details.
+You can use other features of the route rules such as redirects, rewrites, routing to multiple versions, regular expression based match in HTTP headers, WebSocket upgrades, timeouts, retries, etc. Please refer to the [routing rules]({{home}}/docs/reference/config/istio.routing.v1alpha1.html) for more details.

-> Note 1: Fault injection does not work at the Ingress
+> Fault injection does not work at the Ingress
+>

-> Note 2: When matching requests in the routing rule, use the same exact
+> When matching requests in the routing rule, use the same exact
 > path or prefix as the one used in the Ingress specification.

 ## Understanding ingresses